Terre Haute, Indiana: Sports

 The Terre Haute Rex is Terre Haute's collegiate summer baseball team, founded in 2010.
 A member of the Prospect League, the team plays its home games at Bob Warn Field at ISU's Sycamore Stadium, The Rex's season runs from late May through early August.
 The team gets its name from a product with a historic connection to the community, Rex Coffee, roasted and packed in downtown Terre Haute by Clabber Girl Corporation and for many years a household name across the Midwest.

-The Rex is building on a rich history of professional baseball in Terre Haute, stretching back to 1884, that includes some of the most famous names associated with the game, including Hall-of-Famers Mordecai Brown and Max Carey, Josh Devore, Negro League baseball all-star Junius Bibbs, Vic Aldridge, Art Nehf (who holds the National League record for most World Series games pitched), Paul "Dizzy" Trout, Jim "Jumbo" Elliott, Harry Taylor, and Bill Butland.
+The history of professional baseball in Terre Haute goes back to 1884 includes Hall-of-Famers Mordecai Brown and Max Carey, Josh Devore, Negro League baseball all-star Junius Bibbs, Vic Aldridge, Art Nehf (who holds the National League record for most World Series games pitched), Paul "Dizzy" Trout, Jim "Jumbo" Elliott, Harry Taylor, and Bill Butland.
 More recent professional stars include pitcher Tommy John (who won 288 games in his 26-year major league career) and catcher Brian Dorsett, both of whom played for the New York Yankees during their careers.
-Terre Haute North graduate Josh Phegley is a member of the Oakland A's, and Terre Haute South graduate A.J.
-Reed moved up to the Houston Astros in 2016.
+Terre Haute North graduate Josh Phegley played parts of eight major league seasons and currently coaches at Michigan, and Terre Haute South graduate A.J.
+Reed played parts of four seasons for the Astros and White Sox.

 Terre Haute was represented for 53 season in various leagues, chiefly the Central League and the Three-I League, winning seven titles (1901, 1922, 1924, 1932, 1950, 1952, and 1953) during that time.